for-giobbe/phy/Building a Tree in a ML Framework.md

 > Support values derived by parametric bootstrapping depend to a large extent on the model estimated from the original alignment.
 > For this reason the method can be used for testing the model inferred from the original alignment as a null hypothesis (Goldman 1993).

-Along with its non-replacement version (not very popular nowadays):
+Along with its non-replacement version (not too popular nowadays):

 > The jackknife is a resampling method closely related to non-parametric bootstrapping.
 > It works by randomly deleting a certain percentage of columns from the original alignment.
-> Usually 50 per cent of the columns are deleted (delete-half jackknife; Felsenstein 1985),
+> Usually 50 per cent of the columns are deleted (delete-half jackknife proposed by Felsenstein in 1985),
 > which is equivalent to drawing n/2 columns from the original alignment of length n without replacement.
-> Models deleting different percentages of columns have also been proposed (Farris et al. 1996).
 > As in non-parametric bootstrapping, the resampling is iterated, trees are computed from the jackknife alignments,
 > and branch-support values are derived as the percentage with which a certain branch is present in the jackknife topologies.